Hydration at Work During Summer Months in PA

 But when sweating occurs, the body also loses its water content and electrolytes (which include salts like sodium chloride and potassium).

 In order to ensure the body functions well in this condition, it is important to drink enough water and maintain a good level of electrolytes.
 That’s why it becomes vital to keep hydrated in hot conditions or summer months.
 If an individual is dehydrated, they may soon begin to show signs of heat illness.
+Hydration at work is a simple way to prevent heat related illness and injury.
+When your employer provides a ‘water break’ take it and be sure to drink plenty of fluids.

 Recommendations from NIOSH